mietek/research/src/mi/MartinLof2006.lagda.md

-Borel, and Lebesgue were all critical of it in their contributions to the correspondence, which was published under the title *[Cinq lettres sur la théorie des ensembles]{lang=fr}* in 1905.[^8] Brouwer’s thesis from 1907 contains a section on the well-ordering principle in which it is treated in a dismissive fashion (“of course there is no motivation for this at all”) and in which, following Borel,[^9] he belittles Zermelo’s proof of it from the axiom of choice.[^10]  No further discussion of the axiom of choice seems to be found in either Brouwer’s or Heyting’s writings.
+Borel, and Lebesgue were all critical of it in their contributions to the correspondence, which was published under the title *[Cinq lettres sur la théorie des ensembles]{lang=fr}* in 1905.[^8] Brouwer’s thesis from 1907 contains a section on the well-ordering principle in which it is treated in a dismissive fashion (‘of course there is no motivation for this at all’) and in which, following Borel,[^9] he belittles Zermelo’s proof of it from the axiom of choice.[^10]  No further discussion of the axiom of choice seems to be found in either Brouwer’s or Heyting’s writings.
 Presumably, it was regarded by them as a prime example of a nonconstructive principle.